ofiwg/libfabric/man/fi_endpoint.3.md

   fi_inject(ep, ...);                 // no completion!
 ```

-An endpoint may also, or instead, be bound to a fabric counter.
+An endpoint may also be bound to a fabric counter.
 When
 binding an endpoint to a counter, the following flags may be specified.

 *FI_SEND*